30 Tips On How To Deal With Anxiety About Your Store’s Future

 That’s why it is so important to stop anxiety from growing.

-I asked my Facebook fans how they were dealing with stress and what they would tell an anxious retailer about how to deal with anxiety.
+I asked my Facebook fans how they were dealing with stress and what they would tell an anxious retailer about dealing with anxiety.
 Their suggestions helped me compile this list.

 Here are 30 simple and effective ways to battle anxiety without medication, drugs, or alcohol.